 - Temperature & Brightness: Heat index, wind chill, dry bulb, wet bulb, dew point, station pressure, brightness, solar radiation, and air density.

 - Rain & Lightning: Rain accumulation (today and yesterday), rain duration (today and yesterday), lightning last detected, last distance, and the number of lightning detections during the previous 3 hours.

-This dashboard provides the current status for both the Tempest and your WeatherFlow hub, such as Uptime, Radio Status, RSSI, Reboot Count, I2C Bus Count Error, Radio Version, Network ID, Firmware Version, and Voltage.
+This dashboard provides the current status for the Tempest and your WeatherFlow hubs, such as Uptime, Radio Status, RSSI, Reboot Count, I2C Bus Count Error, Radio Version, Network ID, Firmware Version, and Voltage.

 RSSI and Battery Voltage over time defaulted to the last seven days are shown at the top of the dashboard, while current device details are shown below.

-Provides both a daily and hourly forecast in table format with charts below them.
-The default time range includes the current day plus the next nine upcoming days.
+A daily and hourly forecast in table format with charts below them.
+The default time range includes the current day and nine upcoming days.
 The interval drop-down at the top defaults to 12 hours to provide for highs and lows forecasts.
 Clicking on any of the dates in the “Forecast – Daily” table will refresh the Forecast hourly table to that day’s hourly forecasts.
 This can also be done from the top “Forecast Day” drop-down menu.

 Forecast Vs. Observed